 Virtually all discussion of health care policy today avoids explicit reference to underlying principles.
-In the United States, any reference to uniquely American values—including the inviolability of the individual—is particularly avoided.
-Indeed, while the discussion consistently and studiously neglects to mention any fundamental ideology, it invariably takes for granted the standards of altruism and collectivism.
+In the United States, any reference to uniquely American valuesincluding the inviolability of the individualis particularly avoided.
+Indeed, while the discussion consistently and studiously neglects to mention any fundamental ideology, it invariably takes for granted the standards of collectivism and the morality on which it relies, altruism.
 Outwardly, the mantra is "practicality."

-Even within the terms of pragmatism, socialized medicine is not practical—it does not work.
-When policy proposals from pragmatic arguments are offered (always as a litany of concretes, and often based on erroneous information), they should be addressed in the full context of the ideological causes such proposals routinely ignore.
-And it must be established that the reason socialized medicine (or any application of socialism or collectivism) does not work is because it is immoral.
+Yet even within the terms of pragmatism, socialized medicine is not practicalit does not work.
+When pragmatic policy proposals are offered, it is always as a litany of concretes, often based on erroneous information, and never with the full context of the ideological causes such proposals routinely ignore.
+And it must be established that the reason socialized medicine does not work is because it is immoral.

 The objective of such paternalism extends far beyond the nationalization of health care.
 We and our children must all become dependent on government as the only source of our health care.
 Most children already must depend on government for their education (i.e., their indoctrination).
 Ideally these advocates of government would also like children to rely on government for food and housing.
 The motive may or may not be an ideological commitment to socialism; it is certainly an avid commitment to a political spoils system.
 The enemies of such a system are autonomous individuals pursuing their own happiness and deciding how to live their own lives.
 Like the corruption of the client system that helped destroy the Roman Republic, citizens are inculcated into a system that destroys personal freedom and choice through dependence on government for the needs of daily life.
 That is the ultimate goal: the abdication of freedom by citizens in exchange for a government that will take care of them.
 "It takes a village."